-When a UnicastRemoteObject is read from an ObjectInputStream, it is automatically exported to the RMI runtime so that it may receive RMI calls.
+When a UnicastRemoteObject is read from an ObjectInputStream using UnicastRemoteObject's readObject method, the remote object is automatically exported to the RMI runtime so that it may receive RMI calls.
 If exporting the object fails for some reason, deserializing the object will terminate with an exception.